mfit/PdfTableAnnotator/README.md

 PdfTableAnnotator
 =================

-A tool to create table ground truth in PDF documents
+A tool to create table ground truth in PDF documents.

+Additional usage info see [usage.pdf](usage.pdf) .

 Installation
 -------------